aws/aws-toolkit-vscode/resources/markdown/WelcomeToCodeWhisperer.md

 **Customizing keyboard shortcuts**

-You can change CodeWhisperer keyboard shortcuts in Keyboard Shortcuts Editor (a link opens to VSC shortcut editor).
+You can change CodeWhisperer keyboard shortcuts in [Keyboard Shortcuts Editor](https://code.visualstudio.com/docs/getstarted/keybindings).
 To open Keyboard Shortcuts Editor, go to Settings, and click on Keyboard shortcuts.

 ---